{{flagHref}}

 F: Do Boron Nitride Nanotubes conduct electricity?

-Q: No, they act as electrical insulators under standard conditions.
+Q: No, they are electrical insulators in most conditions.

 F: How are Boron Nitride Nanotubes used in composites?

-Q: They are incorporated to improve strength and heat resistance.
+Q: They are incorporated to reinforce materials, enhancing strength and heat resistance.

 Reference: